wizzomafizzo/jerkbot/README.md

 - add a cron job to run jerkbot like ```./jerkbot.py``` (see check.sh too)

 extras:
-- make sure to set the comment threshold on the bot's account so comments won't be hidden during screenshot
 - the bot account needs at least post moderator permission on the sub
 - if text is showing up as boxes, there are missing fonts on the host system